WVSports: West Virginia Mountaineers Football & Basketball Recruiting - Tracking the West Virginia Mountaineers Football true freshman class

 Rivals.com has teamed with Pro Football Focus and as part of that, we can provide incredibly detailed statistics on the West Virginia football team.

-Today, we take a look at how the true freshmen graded out against Penn State.
+Today, we take a look at how the true freshmen graded out against Albany.
 We will be tracking this all season and updating after each game.

 But first, an explanation from PFF on how the grading scale works: